gregwinn/ystock/README.markdown

 ----

 # Yahoo Usage
 The examples below are how to use the Yahoo potion of the gem.
-All Yahoo requests are made with Ystock::Yahoo
+All Yahoo requests are made with Ystock.quote

 ## Quote Usage
 ```ruby